 Running can be hard on the body, especially after a long run.
-However, there are recovery tips that you can adopt to optimise recovery after a long run.
+However, there are recovery tips after a long run that you can adopt to optimise your recovery.

 When you complete a long run, the temptation is to just sit at home and do nothing for the rest of the day.